The Freedom of My Religion

 Toward a Pluralistic U.S.

-Today, cross-wearing Christians, descended from the Anabaptists, push for their brand of Church State in the name of Jesus, forgetting their own historical cornerstone teaching of separation of church and state held that no single religious group could dominate government institution and oppress others.
+Today, cross-wearing Christians, descended from the Anabaptists, push for their brand of Church State in the name of Jesus, forgetting their own historical cornerstone teaching of separation of church and state held that no single religious group could dominate government institutions and oppress others.
 The once-oppressed now become the oppressors.
 Are we preparing to add “Evangelicals vs. All Other Faiths” to the conflict chart?

 Caged Bird